Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Appendix

 \subsection{Demonstrating DE-sequences}

 Here we demonstrate how to use DE-sequences to show that $\eta(G)\geq 2$ for the cycle $G=C_5$ of length 5.
 (In fact $\eta(G)=2$, since the independence complex itself is a $5$-cycle, which has a $2$-dimensional hole.)
+We do this without thinking about the underlying ''topology'' of the current graph (i.e. whether the next edge is deletable or explodable), but rather following through {\em all} sequences of deletions and explosions that are possible combinatorially (some of which might not actually represent a ''topologically legal" DE-sequence) and arriving at a lower bound of at least $2$ for each.

-For an edge $e$ of $G$, the graph $G\explode e$ consists of a single isolated vertex, and hence $\eta(G\explode e)=\infty$ by Observation~\ref{obs:sequence}(iii).
-Therefore $e$ is not explodable, and hence is deletable.
+For an edge $e$ of $G$, the graph $G\explode e$ consists of a single isolated vertex, and hence $\eta(G\explode e)=\infty$ by Observation~\ref{obs:sequence}(ii).
+Therefore if $e$ is explodable we are done, so we may assume that $e$ is deletable.
 Deleting $e$ results in the path $P_5$ with 5 vertices, and by the definition of deletable edge $\eta (G) \geq \eta (P_5)$.
 Next consider an edge $e'$ of $P_5$ joining two of its degree-2 vertices.
-Again $P_5\explode e'$ consists of a single isolated vertex, showing that $e'$ is not explodable and hence deletable.
+Again $P_5\explode e'$ consists of a single isolated vertex, showing that we may assume $e'$ is not explodable and hence deletable.
 The graph $P_5-e'$ consists of two components, a $P_2$ and a $P_3$.
 Each of these has a positive value of $\eta$ by Fact~\ref{fact:eta}(1).
 Hence by Fact~\ref{fact:eta}(2).